-Species Distribution, Habitat and Ecology 1 Study Area Values Threats to the species 1 Cycads are unisexual, and generally considered to be long lived plants with Australian Macrozamia species ranging from 60 to 1530 years.
+Species Distribution, Habitat and Ecology Study Area Values Threats to the species

 Hernandia bivalvis- Near Threatened under the NC Act

 Hernandia bivalvis is a tree growing up to 20 m.
 The leaves are ovate or ovate lanceolate and the upper surface is shining green, and the lower surface is paler and dull.
 The black, ovoid fruit is about 2 cm in diameter and has 10 ribs and the flowers are grouped in clusters comprising of one stalkless female and two short, stalked male flowers.